kavyamanohar/msc-reviewed-speech/README.md

 This is the repository of a subset of speech samples collected using MSC app (https://msc.smc.org.in/).
 Speech samples are selected on the criteria that they have at least 3 positive reviews.
+The first version of MSC Reviewed Speech Corpus is based on the MSC Database snapshot published on 19th August 2020.

 ### Audio